paris-saclay-cds/ramp-board/doc/contribute.rst

 4. Push the new branch into the upstream repository.
 5. You can create a GitHub release.
 6. Push on PyPI with `make upload-pypi`.
+7. In `master`, run `bumpversion minor`, commit and push on upstream.